 Reality: It’s possible that, once you have the job finished, what will remain is a lot of cleanup work to do.
 After all, indoors or out, home renovations projects are messy.
 Bare spots on your lawn from where the tools sat for a long time, ripped up patches of soil from the digging, and installing new pipes are all things that can leave your outdoor space looking rough.

 Don’t expect your newest project to look beautiful as soon as the job is completed.
-There’s a process in construction that is known as punch out.
+There’s a process in jobs in construction that is known as punch out.
 This is when you can expect to clean up and complete any other needed repairs.